aeternity/aepp-sdk-docs/CLI.md

     SenderID______________________________________ ak_2a1j2Mk9YSmC1gioUq4PWRm3bsv887MbuRVwyv4KaUGoR1eiKi
     TTL___________________________________________ 1182
 ```
-## Wallet commands
+## Account commands
-The wallet commands are those which create and report on key pairs, and all of the operations which require payment:
+The account commands are those which create and report on key pairs, and all of the operations which require payment: